davekerr95/davekerr95/README.md

 🐱‍💻 **About Me:**

 Hey there! 👋
-Thanks for checking out my Github, Heres a little bit more about me!
+Thanks for checking out my Github, Here's a little bit more about me!

 - 👨‍💻 Software Engineer III - Public Cloud SRE @ Workday.
-(Kubernetes, Keptn, Golang, Observability etc.)
+(Kubernetes, GitOps, Golang, Observability etc.)
 - ☁️ Conference Speaker in the CloudNative community.
 (KubeCon + CloudNativeCon, AllDayDevOps)
 - 🐱‍👤 Capture the Flag (CTF) Enthusiast, Team `{The_NaN_Squad}` 🇮🇪
 - ☕ Coffee, Coffee, Coffee